microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-1/solution.md

 ![image](./images/azure_function_6.png)

-After deciding on a name we can either existing app settings from a JSON-file, or create new local app settings.
+After deciding on a name we can either select existing app settings from a JSON-file, or create new local app settings.

 ![image](./images/azure_function_7.png)

-As the last step of this long set-up process, we define the Azure Storage account that this function has access to.
+As the last step of this set-up process, we define the Azure Storage account that this function has access to.
 We choose the Storage Account that we have previously set up in [Task 1](#task-1-create-a-storage-account) of this challenge.

 ![image](./images/azure_function_8.png)